The Merge was executed on September 15, 2022.

 Consensus clients, such as Teku, contain beacon node and validator client implementations.
 The beacon node is the primary link to the Beacon Chain (consensus layer).
 The validator client performs validator duties on the consensus layer.
 Consensus clients serve REST API requests and communicate with each other in a peer-to-peer network.

-Before The Merge, the execution and consensus clients’ configurations will be updated to listen for a certain total terminal difficulty (TTD) to be reached.
+Before The Merge, the execution and consensus clients’ configurations were updated to listen for a certain total terminal difficulty (TTD) to be reached.

 The TTD is a specific value for the total difficulty, which is the sum of the proof-of-work mining difficulty for all blocks up to some point in the blockchain.

-The consensus layer will enable the Merge configuration (Bellatrix) before reaching the TTD.
-Once the execution layer blocks reach the TTD, the Beacon Chain will merge into Ethereum Mainnet, and Ethereum will move to a proof of stake network.
+The consensus layer enabled the Merge configuration (Bellatrix) before reaching the TTD.
+Once the execution layer blocks reached the TTD, the Beacon Chain merged into Ethereum Mainnet, and Ethereum transitioned to a proof of stake network.